dsmsuite/dsmsuite.github.io/index.md

 # Why software dependency management is hard

-Although the impact of poor dependencies is well known, many projects are still struggling with it.
+Although the impact of poor dependencies is well known, many software projects are struggling with it.
 This can have one of the following reasons:

 **Human**
-* Consistent high project pressure will lead to accumulation of technical debt and will hurt productivity
+* Consistent high project pressure will lead to accumulation of technical debt and will hurt productivity.

 **Architecture Control**
 * In many cases an architectural definition is absent or is at a too high conceptual level to provide guidance on which dependencies are allowed.
-Also no validation is performed if the implementation conforms to the architectural definition.
+* Also no validation is performed if the implementation conforms to the architectural definition.
 This is essential because developers can easily violate intended architecture by simply modifying the source code

 **Architecture Visualization**
-* UML is not suitable for managing software architecture, because it is difficult to keep the model in sync with code.
-One is also easily overwhelmed when showing all dependencies.
-For this reason dependencies are often ignored on a view making the view incomplete.
+* The commonly used UML notation is not suitable for managing software architecture, because it is difficult to keep the model in sync with code.
+When showing all actual  dependencies using the UML notation one is also easily overwhelmed.

 # Design structure matrix